 The Fruit Industry in Saskatchewan

 Saskatoon berries lead the industry in acreage and market development.
 It is estimated that 1,100 acres of saskatoon berries are planted in the province.
-The province accounts for 28 per cent of Canada’s saskatoon berry orchards and over 34 per cent of its commercial acreage.
-Saskatchewan’s fruit processing sector has also become successfully established in large part through the development of saskatoon berry products like; jams, jellies, sauces, frozen fruit, dried fruit and teas.
-Its high antioxidant levels, nutrients and fibre qualify it as a “superfruit”.
+The province accounts for 28 per cent of Canada's saskatoon berry orchards and more than 34 per cent of its commercial acreage.
+Saskatchewan's fruit processing sector has also become successfully established in large part through the development of saskatoon berry products like jams, jellies, sauces, frozen fruit, dried fruit and teas.
+Its high antioxidant levels, nutrients and fibre qualify it as a superfruit.

 Strawberry and Raspberry growers are expanding production.
-Raspberry fruit prices have been attractive over the past few years, and new varieties have allowed for increased yield and extension of the season that growers can supply the market.
-Strawberry fruit production is becoming more efficient and professional with some operations selling into retail grocers, and others growing crops under high tunnels to increase production and extend the season.
+Raspberry fruit prices have been attractive over the past few years, and better-adapted varieties have allowed for increased yield and extension of the season that growers can supply the market.
+Strawberry fruit production is becoming more efficient and professional; with some operations selling into retail grocers and others growing crops under high tunnels to increase production and extend the season.